 Graduate Certificate in Simulation and Immersive Technologies

-The Graduate Certificate in Simulation and Immersive Technologies will equip you to analyse how, why, when and where to effectively utilise simulation and immersive platforms including virtual, augmented, mixed and extended reality (VR, AR, MR & XR).
+Understand and meet the growing demand of immersive practices across a multitude of industries.
+The UNSW Graduate Certificate in Simulation and Immersive Technologies will equip you to become a future-ready design leader, effectively utilising simulation and immersive platforms including virtual, augmented, mixed and extended reality.

 The Graduate Certificate in, Simulation & Immersive Technologies will equip you to become a future-ready design leader, capable of understanding and meeting the growing demand of immersive practices across a multitude of industries.